Open Day Poster Session

 Structure of the poster

-The poster should be optimized to be printed on an A1 sheet, to ensure that people can distinguish its content from a distance of approximately 1.5m.
-As for the orientation, you are free to decide whether the information you want to convey is better presented using portrait or landscape.
+The poster should have a vertical orientation and should be optimized to be printed on an A1 sheet, to ensure that people can distinguish its content from a distance of approximately 1.5m.
 Posters can be both in black and white or in colors, but the font should be the same for all posters (Arial).
 Posters should be submitted as pdf files.

 A balanced poster is generally structured as follows: